ibm-cloud-docs/cis/dns.md

 ### LOC Type record

 To add this record type, a valid value must exist in the **Name** field.
 If you need more specific information, select the **Configure LOC options** button.
-A **TTL** also can be specified from the dropdown menu, with the default value of 'Automatic'.
+A **TTL** also can be specified from the dropdown menu, with the default value of `Automatic`.

 ![Create LOC Type record](images/dns/create-loc-type-record-1.png)